 Spirit of Atlantic Scholarship

 The Spirit of Atlantic Scholarship is a four year merit based scholarship.
 Disbursement of fund requires full time enrollment each semester (Fall/Spring).
-Renewal requirements include completion of 30 FAU credit hours in the previous academic year and a 3.0 FAU GPA.
+Annual renewal criteria include maintaining a 3.0 FAU institutional GPA and a minimum of 30 earned credits at the end of the academic year for each year that payment was received (example: if you have received payment of the scholarship for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).
 Students attending Honors College are excluded from receiving this scholarship.
 To view scholarships for the Honors College, visit Honors College Scholarships

 FAU 100 Scholarship